tinywrkb/flatpaks/README.md

 ### Font packages

-Flatpak does not support font packages or extensions, in order for Flatpak and host apps to make use of fonts install via Flatpak we need a few workarounds.
+Flatpak does not support font packages or extensions, in order for Flatpak and host apps to make use of fonts installed via Flatpak we need a few workarounds.

 1. Give all our Flatpak apps access to the user's fontconfig configuration file and where the font package is installed.